WEEE-Open/weeelab/README.md

       `ops` : View a list of operators in lab now.

 ## NOTES
 - The file `log.dat` is filled by adding new lines on top.
-That's crucial because makes searching for last login easier and is more comfortable·
+This is important because makes searching for last login easier and it's even more comfortable.
 - The file `users.dat` is a simple text file containing usernames in the format firstname.lastname, one for each line.